philipp-classen/big-types.cr/README.md

 p! x.size
 ```

-Note that the equivalent program using Array would have overflowed:
+Note that the equivalent program using standard `Array` would have overflowed:

 ```crystal
 x = Array(Int8).new